-Policy: The Treynor Elementary School Attendance Policy states that parents of students who have at least 5 or 10 undocumented absences during the school year will receive an attendance-warning letter informing them that their child is having attendance issues.
+Policy: The Treynor Elementary School Attendance Policy states that parents of students who have undocumented absences during the school year will receive an attendance-warning letter and both the 5th undocumented absence and the 10th undocumented absence informing them that their child is having attendance issues.
 Parents of students with 15 or more undocumented absences during the school year will receive a letter informing them that their child is having attendance issues and that an "Attendance Cooperation Meeting" may need to be held.
-During this meeting, an attendance contract will be drawn up and signed by the student(if appropriate), parent(s), and school personnel.
+During this meeting, an attendance contract will be drawn up and signed by the student, parent(s), and school personnel.
 After this time, if the attendance issue is still not corrected the issue may then be referred to the District County Attorney's Office.

-Documented Absences: A documented absence is an absence that has supporting documentation such as an appointment that is considered unavoidable (Doctor, Dentist etc.).
-Please make sure to ask for documentation so student can bring and turn in to the secretary when checking into school.
-Funerals would also fall under documented absences when the principal/secretary is notified by the parent.
+Documented Absences: A documented absence is an absence that has supporting documentation such as an appointment or activity that is considered unavoidable (Doctor, Dentist, Court, School Sponsored Activities, Funerals, etc.).
+Students are required to bring documentation when returning to school in order for it to be considered a documented absence.